The Greenwall Foundation is

 Working with The Greenwall

-feedback and suggestions for consideration along with invitations to submit
+feedback and suggestions for consideration to applicants that are invited

 applicants in presenting the best possible proposals and aligning their